SparseGridsForDynamicEcon/HDMR/README.md

 The primary libraries introduced in this repository are _DDSG_ for function approximation (used for both DDSG and adaptive SG) and _IRBC_ for IRBC model description.

 ### lib/DDSG.py
-The DDSG technique is a grid-based function approximation method that combines High-Dimension Model Representation, a variant of _Dimensional Decomposition_ (DD), and adaptive _Sparse Grid_ (SG).
+The DDSG technique is a grid-based function approximation method that combines High-Dimension Model Representation, a variant of _Dimensional Decomposition_ (DD), and adaptive _Sparse Grids_ (SG).
 The combined approach enables a highly performant and scalable gird base function approximation method that can scale efficiently to high dimensions and utilize distributed memory architectures.
 This library is user-friendly and parallelized with MPI.
 The SG components of the algorithm use the [Tasmanian](https://tasmanian.ornl.gov) open-source SG library.
+Instructions on how to install DDSG can be found _here(#Prerequisites / Installation).

 #### Usage
 Using the DDSG requires the following steps: